martinsivanov/ASP.NET-Core-Project-My-Adventure/README.md

   - Admin: admin@ma.com / password: 123456

-This project is made only for educational purposes!
+![This project is made only for educational purposes!]